architect-examples/arc-workshop/src/shared/md/05-slackbot-api/00-api-primer.md

 7. Click on **OAuth and Permissions** in the left nav and click **Install App to Workspace**
 8. Go to your Slack workspace and give `/cute` a try ---it should print 'hi' in response

 I have good news and bad news.
 The good news is your `staging` bot is setup.
-The bad news is you need to repeat the steps above but with `production` URLs pointing at the offical `Cuteface` bot app.
+The bad news is you need to repeat the steps above but with `production` URLs pointing at the official `Cuteface` bot app.

 Rock on. 🎸🔥

+---